alteryx/autonormalize/README.md

 ```shell
 normalize_dataframe(df, dependencies)
 ```
 Normalizes dataframe based on the dependencies given.

-Returns:
+Keys for the newly created DataFrames can only be columns that are strings, ints, or categories.
+Keys are chosen according to the priority:
+1) shortest lenghts
+2) has "id" in some form in the name of an attribute
+3) has attribute furthest to left in the table

+Returns:x

 `new_dfs` (list[pd.DataFrame]) : list of new dataframes